cortexproject/cortex/docs/blocks-storage/bucket-index.md

 ## How it's used by the querier

 The [querier](./querier.md), at query time, checks whether the bucket index for the tenant has already been loaded in memory.
 If not, the querier downloads it from the storage and cache it in memory.
-Given it's a small file, lazy downloading it doesn't significantly impact on 1st query performances, but allows to get a querier up and running without pre-downloading every tenant's bucket index.
+Given it's a small file, lazy downloading it doesn't significantly impact on first query performances, but allows to get a querier up and running without pre-downloading every tenant's bucket index.

 While in-memory, a background process will keep it **updated at periodic intervals**, so that subsequent queries from the same tenant to the same querier instance will use the cached (and periodically updated) bucket index.
 There are two config options involved: